 Put away your tool kit—these designer-approved styling tricks for every room in your home instantly elevate IKEA décor.

 Cover furniture: IKEA chairs and sofas have a classic frame, but the fabric and color can instantly give away the inexpensive price tag.
 Enter Bemz, a company that specializes in high-quality covers for IKEA furniture.
-Transform a basic piece, like this Mellby chair, with a blush-pink cotton cover for an instant upscale look.
+Transform a basic piece, like this Mellby chair, with a clover pink velvet cover for an instant upscale look.